-Pro-life Legal Externship—Spring Semester 2016
+Pro-life Legal Externship—Fall Semester 2016

-Americans United for Life (AUL), a national public interest law and policy organization defending human life through vigorous legislative, judicial, and educational efforts, seeks highly-qualified and motivated law students to serve as legal externs for the Spring 2016 semester.
+Americans United for Life (AUL), a national public interest law and policy organization defending human life through vigorous legislative, judicial, and educational efforts, seeks highly-qualified and motivated law students to serve as legal externs for the Fall 2016 semester.
 The externship is unpaid and may be undertaken for credit (as approved by the extern’s law school) or to fulfill other graduation requirements.

 • Excellent legal research and writing skills.